-Steenbrink later pointed out the limiting mixed Hodge structure he constructed only depends on the log structure associated to the semistable family $f:X\rightarrow \Delta$~\cite{SteLog}.
-Inspired by the idea in~\cite{SteLog}, Fujisawa extended Steenbrink's results in~\cite{Ste76, SteLog} to semistable K\"ahler families over the polydisk and furthermore to the log geometry setting~\cite{Taro99,Taro08, Taro14}.
+Steenbrink further pointed out that his limiting mixed Hodge structure only depends on the log structure associated to the semistable family $f:X\to \Delta$~\cite{SteLog}.
+Fujisawa extended Steenbrink's results in~\cite{Ste76, SteLog} to semistable K\"ahler families over the polydisk and furthermore to the log geometry setting~\cite{Taro99,Taro08, Taro14}.
 Recently, Nakkajima announced a simpler proof of Fujisawa's results~\cite{Nak21}.